moonstream-to/awesome-web3-games/README.md

 ## Extraction Shooter
   - [Deaddrop](https://midnightsociety.com/deadrop) - free-to-play first-person Vertical Extraction Shooter set in a dark and violent future where the 80s never ended. `PC` `in development` `pre-alpha`
+  - [Shrapnel](https://www.shrapnel.com/) - 1st moddable AAA extraction shooter set in a not-so-distant future.
+The game is on Avalanche. `PC` `in development` `early access`

 ## Farming Sim
 - [Crypto Unicorns](https://www.cryptounicorns.fun/) - breed Unicorns, farm lands, also has PvP elements and minigames, like Jousting.
 Runs on Polygon. `PC/browser game` `playable`